Komodo/markdown-viewer/README.md

 - Preview button appears in the top-right corner of the editor whenever a Markdown file is open
 - Allows side-by-side, or under-over previewing inside of Komodo
 - Dynamically updates the markdown preview as you edit (live editing)
+- Automatically closes the preview when switching to another file, re-opens when switching back

 # Installation